drojaazu/suddendesu/content/entry/rod-land-location-test-code-and-stage-editor/index.md

 So was this actually an editor for changing stage data, or just a tool for mocking up stages in the engine before coding them in?
 Or was it meant for an even earlier version?
 There's no real way to be sure.
 On one hand, I find it interesting that it loads the editor only when in a playable stage, and not during the attract mode demo, or the title screen, or anywhere else.
 That could mean it was meant to be loaded and unloaded with the DIP switch at will to test changes in the stage as it was playing.
 On the other hand, the fact that the Enemy Put Editor is clearly unfinished makes me wonder how seriously this tool was ever used.

 Lots of questions here, but no answers.

+# Other Differences

+**2026 UPDATE:** MP83 provided some additional differences between the revisions.

+- Rit and Tam walk more slowly in the prototype. ("Which is especially apparent during the Demon boss' second phase.")
+- There are no balloons, spike balls, or doors in the prototype.
+- There are some stage layout changes between both versions, and at least one prototype episode 1 stage is used in chapter 2 of the final.
+- The boss order is different in the prototype: the elephant boss is first instead of fourth.

 # PCB